inesalves44/push-swap/README.md

 Very simply it goes like this (for a better explanation please check out the link above):

 1. We start by pushing the first two numbers to stack B.
 2. Then we go through A and check which number needs less rotates or r_rotates to pass to B and make B sorted.
-Here we need to take advantages of the rr and rrr checking how many of each we need and then choosing the less movements;
+Here we need to take advantages of the rr and rrr checking how many of each we need and then choosing the less number of movements;
 3. When there are only 3 numbers in A we order them using the previous algorithm;
-4. Finally we pass ordered the values of B to A. until there are only three numbers in B, where we would to the same as above;
+4. Finally we pass ordered the values of B to A. until there are only three numbers in B, where we would to the same as above and pass the final number to A;
-5. Then rotate until the smallest number is on top of A!
+5. Then rotate (or reverse rotate) until the smallest number is on top of A!

 ## Bonus - Checker